cvat-ai/cvat/docs/serverless_tutorial.md

 will look like...

-Let's look at [faster_rcnn_inception_v2_coco][faster-rcnn-function] serverless function as an example and try adapting it to our case.
-First of all let's invent an unique name for the new function: `pth-retinanet-R101`.
+Let's look at [faster_rcnn_inception_v2_coco][faster-rcnn-function] serverless function configuration as an example and try adapting it to our case.
+First of all let's invent an unique name for the new function:
+`pth.facebookresearch.detectron2.retinanet_r101`.
+Section `annotations`
-Section `annotations` describes our function for CVAT serverless subsystem:
+describes our function for CVAT serverless subsystem:

 - `annotations.name` is a display name
 - `annotations.type` is a type of the serverless function.
 It can have